OrionOS-prjkt/android_vendor_OrionOTA/changelogs/vili.md

-# Changelog 28 August 2024:
+# Changelog 30 August 2024:
-- Updated device blobs and firmware from HyperOS 1.0.4.0.UKDEUXM
-- Build missing libs for Dolby Atmos
+- Added support for Dolby Vision
-- Update MIUI Camera app from HyperOS 1.0.4.0.UKDEUXM
+- Updated media codec configs from HyperOS 1.0.4.0.UKDMIXM
-- Patch camera app to match camera icon based on monet and other improvements (It's recommended to clear cache & data of camera app)
+- Switched device blobs and firmware to HyperOS 1.0.4.0.UKDMIXM
+- Switched to Lineage common power-libperfmgr and powerhint
+- Added hints to limit cpu and gpu max clocks when battery saver is enabled
+- Added hints to disable Prime core when battery saver is enabled
+- Enabled GAME power mode in powerhint
+- Fixed crash when adding an APN